- The Speech Center

 Au Sable is an institute for Christian environmental stewardship with four campuses in the United States, Cost Rica, and South India, including one located in the north woods near the tip of Michigan's Lower Peninsula.
 Summer classes are offered in environmental studies, natural history, field biology, environmental ethics, restoration ecology, ground water stewardship, and global development and ecological stewardship.
 Information is available in the Department of Geology and Environmental Studies.
 Wheaton students may qualify to receive grants, scholarships, and fellowships from the Institute to support their studies at Au Sable campuses.

-The Creation Care Study Program is based at environmental centers in Belize, and New Zealand.
+The Creation Care Study Program is based at an environmental center in New Zealand.
 Students take courses in ecology, community development, and environmental stewardship.

 Other Semester Study Abroad Options